Adventures in Chiropractic: Part 2, the talk

 The General Chiropractic Council, the body that oversees British chiropractors, states that,

-While the World Health Organisation defines a subluxation as, The chiropractic vertebral subluxation complex is an historical concept but it remains a theoretical model.
+The chiropractic vertebral subluxation complex is an historical concept but it remains a theoretical model.
 It is not supported by any clinical research evidence that would allow claims to be made that it is the cause of disease. [my emphasis]

 A lesion or dysfunction in a joint or motion segment in which alignment, movement integrity and/or physiological function are altered, although contact between joint surfaces remains intact.
 It is essentially a functional entity, which may influence biomechanical and neural integrity. [my emphasis]